Turkish President says NATO mulling missiles for Turkey

 A senior Turkish foreign ministry official told Reuters on Wednesday Ankara would be imminently lodging an official request with NATO to station Patriot missiles along the shared border to guard against more violence spilling over.

-Speaking to reporters on Thursday, Gul said Turkey had no intention of going to war with Syria but that it wanted to take steps against any possible threat from its southern neighbor.
+Speaking to reporters on Thursday, Gul said Turkey had no intention of going to war with Syria but that it wanted to take steps against any possible threat from its southern neighbour.

 "When these type of potential dangers are out there, all the necessary precautions are taken.
 One of these precautions is to take measures to counter ballistic missiles, medium and short-range missiles," Gul told reporters.